nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_fhir_examples_allergies.md

 <p style="line-height: 1; font-size: 18px">Response payload</p>

-<p>Assumption - ‘No Known Allergies’ has not been positively asserted on record, but is not contradicted by presence of active allergies on record.</p>
+<p>Assumes - ‘No Known Allergies’ has been positively asserted on record and is not contradicted by presence of active allergies on record.</p>

 {% include accessrecord_structured/allergies_response2.json %}